 - Problems should be written out in consecutive order.
 They need to be easy to locate. - Space your work out so it is easy to read.
-(Paper is an inexpensive, renewable resource!) - Multiple pages must be stapled and tatty edges need to be trimmed. - Homework that is illegible or sloppy will not be graded. - Proofs must be rigorous and clearly written in appropriate mathematical format.
-No proof, no credit given. - All graphs must be done in pencil, with axes and points clearly labeled. - Late homework will not be accepted for any reason with the following exception: you are allowed one grace period until the next class period for one assignment. - You are encouraged to discuss assignments with your classmates; however, you are required to write up your work independently.
+(Paper is an inexpensive, renewable resource!) - Homework that is illegible or sloppy will not be graded. - Proofs must be rigorous and clearly written in appropriate mathematical format.
+No proof, no credit given. - All graphs must be done in pencil, with axes and points clearly labeled. - You are encouraged to discuss assignments with your classmates; however, you are required to write up your work independently.
 Copied homework will not be tolerated and identical, or nearly identical, assignments will share a single homework score.